Trump has chosen his Supreme Court nominee, source says

 The campaign is set to launch “as soon as the nominee is announced,” according to Judicial Crisis Network.

-Meanwhile, liberal groups are already pressuring moderate senators to reject Trump’s eventual pick.
+Meanwhile, liberal groups already have pressured moderate senators to reject Trump’s eventual pick.

 “This will be a 50-state campaign.
 Our members are fired up, our phones are ringing off the hook, and we are ready to fight this fight,” NARAL Pro-Choice America President Ilyse Hogue recently told reporters.

-Liberal groups are not only pressuring vulnerable Democrats like North Dakota Sen. Heidi Heitkamp, West Virginia Sen. Joe Manchin and Indiana Sen. Joe Donnelly to oppose Trump’s pick, but are targeting moderate Republican female Sens.
+Liberal groups are pressuring not only vulnerable Democrats like North Dakota Sen. Heidi Heitkamp, West Virginia Sen. Joe Manchin and Indiana Sen. Joe Donnelly to oppose Trump’s pick, but also moderate Republican Sens.
 Lisa Murkowski of Alaska and Susan Collins of Maine, who have supported abortion rights.

+Donnelly, Heitkamp, Manchin, along with Alabama Democratic Sen. Doug Jones were invited to White House for Trump's Supreme Court announcement, but all declined the invitation, sources told Fox News.

-Sources who talked to Trump Sunday morning told Fox News that the president's top two choices are Kavanaugh and Hardiman, though a GOP source said late Sunday that Barrett still has a good chance of being the pick.
+Sources who talked to Trump on Sunday morning told Fox News that the president's top two choices are Kavanaugh and Hardiman, though a GOP source said late Sunday that Barrett still has a good chance of being the pick.

 Hardiman was the runner-up when Trump nominated Neil Gorsuch to replace the late Justice Antonin Scalia last year.
 He also has a personal connection to the president, having served with Trump's sister on the 3rd U.S. Circuit Court of Appeals in Philadelphia.

-Fox News' Brooke Singman, Samuel Chamberlain and Kaitlyn Schallhorn contributed to this report.
+Fox News' Brooke Singman, Serafin Gomez, Samuel Chamberlain and Kaitlyn Schallhorn contributed to this report.